-- Report outbreak to the MHO or delegate - Notify appropriate Managers and Patient Care Leaders - Outbreak Prevention and Management Team should meet as soon as possible. - Notify service providers such as HandyDART, oxygen services, laboratory services, BC Ambulance, etc. of outbreak and control measures required - Notify any facility that admitted a patient/resident/client from the outbreak area within the past 72 hours - Complete line listing of ill patients/residents/clients (see page 32) - Complete line listing of ill HCPs (discuss with person responsible for occupational health), where this information is available (see page 31)
+- Report outbreak to the MHO or delegate - Complete Gastrointestinal Disease Outbreak Form and send to BCCDC - Notify appropriate Managers and Patient Care Leaders - Outbreak Prevention and Management Team should meet as soon as possible. - Notify service providers such as HandyDART, oxygen services, laboratory services, BC Ambulance, etc. of outbreak and control measures required - Notify any facility that admitted a patient/resident/client from the outbreak area within the past 72 hours - Complete line listing of ill patients/residents/clients (see page 32) - Complete line listing of ill HCPs (discuss with person responsible for occupational health) , where this information is available (see page 31)